 As early as 2015, Boise State began moving its financial systems to the cloud as an early adopter of Oracle Cloud ERP.
 Davis-Johnson recalls those early years as like following a playbook that hadn’t been written yet.
 Even so, university staff members were excited about moving to the cloud because they had been reading early reports about cloud computing that promised lower initial and ongoing costs, faster time to deployment and greater flexibility.
 Obviously, the Boise State team wanted the same benefits for their institution, but, as very early adopters, the cloud software marketplace was complicated – products, especially what the campus calls “financials,” were in their infancy and rapidly changing.

 Through partnership with Oracle, as an early adopter, Boise State was able to procure software and gain access to Oracle product developers and implementation engineers — those individuals who were most familiar with the early version of the Oracle finance cloud.
-That approach helped match vision to reality, and the university’s new Oracle Cloud ERP system went live in 2015 – the first one supported by Baker Tilly’s higher education cloud team.
+That approach helped match vision to reality, and the university’s new Oracle Cloud ERP system went live in 2015 – the first live instance or Oracle Cloud ERP in Higher Education.

 Fast forward to 2018, when the university was prepared to implement HCM to align with its ERP system.
 This time, Boise State sent out a formal RFP to major cloud implementation partners and ultimately hired Baker Tilly based on their Oracle Cloud and higher education industry expertise.
 The combined team of Baker Tilly and Boise State worked diligently to design new processes with common models across departments and colleges, as well as managing change through campus liaisons.
 Boise State’s new Oracle Cloud HCM platform went live in September 2021.